 Champion two year old in 1937 Menow was the sire of Tom Fool.
 Menow was by Pharamond II, one of the important branches of the Phalaris male line.
 Menow’s biggest win was his defeat of the four year old War Admiral in the Massachusetts Handicap during his three year old season.

-He had a tendency to loaf when in front of the field and at times did not put his opponents away with complete authority, preferring to win his races by doing just enough to win.
+However he had a tendency to loaf when in front of the field and at times did not put his opponents away with complete authority, preferring to win his races by doing just enough to win.
 Buckpasser was also not much into training, seemingly somewhat disinterested in his works.
-He needed challenges in his training so trainer Bill Winfrey generally had Buckpasser work with stable mates to ignite his competitive fire, and the colt would handle the work as if he was in a race.
+He needed challenges in his training regimen so Bill Winfrey, the Phipps’ trainer at the time, generally had Buckpasser work with stable mates to ignite his competitive fire, and the colt would handle the work as if he was in a race.

 Once Buckpasser had gotten the taste for racing, he then proceeded to dominate the track with his superior athleticism and smooth action when at full speed.
 He won his next two starts easily and then dead heated for the shared victory in the National Stallion Stakes with Hospitality, coming from nine lengths arrears.
 He then won the Tremont Stakes outright in the same come from behind fashion.